clintwinfrey/wachos/README.md

     * Download the latest version of GlassFish or WildFly
     * Clean/build and run the WebLauncher app with your downloaded web server

+To see the JavaDoc, you must generate JavaDoc from the wachos library